 - STAR 10

-Each assessment consists of 2 parts – Elements in Isolation and a Free Program except for the Gold.
-The Gold assessment is a program only.
+STAR 2-10 assessments consists of 2 parts – Elements in Isolation and a Free Program with the exception of STAR 1 which is Elements only and Gold which is a Program only.

 The focus of the Artistic discipline is the development of program components, musical movement and creativity.
 Artistic combines skating aspects such as turns, edges and field moves, with creative spins and the ability to project emotion and artistry.
 The aspects developed through Artistic assessments benefit every discipline in skating.